cljoly/readme-in-static-site/README.md

 ```

 It is an `awk` script, so you don’t need to install anything on GNU/Linux 🎉.
 It should also work with any markdown-based static file generator.

-### Why?

-The GitHub Readme of your repo needs to efficiently describe your project to GitHub’s visitor.
-But so does your website.
-Chances are that for small projects the page about your project is very similar to the GitHub readme.
-Don’t duplicate efforts, just describe the differences!

-See the [Example](#Example) section for example of things that would differ between your GitHub readme and a page on your website.

 ## Example